eth-infinitism/trampoline/README.md

 ## Webpack auto-reload and HRM Errors

 This repository is based on the boilerplate code found at [lxieyang/chrome-extension-boilerplate-react](https://github.com/lxieyang/chrome-extension-boilerplate-react).
 To understand how hot-reloading and content scripts work, refer to its README.

+### LOGO Attributions

+Designed by Tomo Saito, a designer and artist at the Ethereum Foundation. [@tomosaito](https://twitter.com/tomosaito)